Yoghurt (747)

 To help you make yoghurt

-For best results for yoghurts (whether for smoothies, drinking yoghurts, stirred, natural set (pot set), use a milk with a high level of natural fat and protein.
-Homogenised or non-homogenised milks are both suitable.
+For best results for yoghurts (whether for smoothies, drinking yoghurts, stirred, or natural set (pot set), use milk with a high level of natural fat and protein.
+Homogenised or non-homogenised milk is both suitable as well as full fat or low fat.
 Add skim or whole milk powder, sweetener or cream to the milk as required.

-Heat the yoghurt mix too greater than 92°C for approximately several minutes (stirring constantly to avoid burning) and then cool to incubation temperature between 37°C – 43°C, add the starter culture, stir in well and incubate overnight until the desired acidity is reached before cooling.
+Heat the yoghurt mix to greater than 92°C for a few minutes (stirring constantly to avoid burning) and then cool to incubation temperature between 37°C – 43°C, add the starter culture, stir in well and incubate overnight until the desired acidity is reached before cooling.

-I do not recommend adding ‘thickeners’ eg: stabilisers, starches, gelatines… to homemade yoghurts, they can be hard to source, are expensive, it may not be the correct ingredient anyway, it complicates the process but simply it is not necessary.
+I do not recommend adding ‘thickeners,’ e.g., stabilisers, starches, gelatines… to homemade yoghurts; they can be hard to source, are expensive, and may not be the correct ingredient anyway; it complicates the process, but simply it is not necessary.

 The time that it takes to incubate yoghurt to the desired acid level will vary depending on: